 Depending on the system and its working modes the problem occurring is different from PC to PC.

-On some computers, the Blue Screen Error will appear after freezing and the PC reboots by itself.
-But in some PCs, the freeze mode is constant until you take the action like reboot or turn OFF the power supply.
+On some computers, the Blue Screen Error will appear after freezing, and the PC reboots by itself.
+But in some PCs, the freeze mode is constant until you take an action like reboot or turn OFF the power supply.

 Here I can list the complete causes of PC freezing along with fixes.
 One way or the other you can fix the issue with the following information.

 I face the same issue with one of my desktop PCs.
 After analyzing my PC, I found the third reason in the following list is the cause of my problem.
 Then I fixed it.